 Sweden is also credited as an up-and-coming European creativity hub for business; another possible pull for purposeful expat workers looking to spread their wings wider.

-Most expats wanting to work in Sweden should have at least a basic knowledge of the language.
-Most jobs require fluency in Swedish, with the exception being the large multinationals that use English as the corporate language, most of which are located in Stockholm and possibly Göteborg and Malmö.
 It follows that these international companies are often an expat's most likely opportunity for employment.
-Many companies are more willing to hire expats who don’t speak Swedish if the potential employee shows an interest in learning and would at least be able to understand what is spoken around the coffee machine.
+Many companies are more willing to hire expats who don’t speak Swedish if the potential employee shows an interest in learning and would at least be able to understand what is spoken about around the coffee machine.

-Expats who don't speak Swedish and who don't have any interest in becoming a member of the corporate world should consult the Swedish labour shortage list, a twice-annually published detail of the nation's needs in the labour force.
-If your profession appears, the chance of finding a job in Sweden is significantly better.
-Currently, there is a lack of skilled workers in most areas of healthcare, trade work (such as bakers, painters, concrete workers, transportation drivers, etc), most areas of engineering, teachers, and IT-related positions.
-Workers seeking a position in these and other areas with shortages will be able to apply for a job within Sweden rather than returning to their home country first.
+Expats who don't speak Swedish and who don't have any interest in becoming a member of the corporate world should consult the Swedish labour shortage list, a twice-annually published detail of the country's needs in the labour force.
+The chance of finding a job in Sweden is significantly better if an expat’s profession appears on the list.
+There is usually a lack of skilled workers in most areas of healthcare, trade work (such as bakers, concrete workers, transportation drivers etc.), most areas of engineering, teachers, and IT-related positions.
+Workers seeking a position in these and other areas with shortages should be able to apply for a job within Sweden rather than returning to their home country first.

-Sweden also publishes a regulatory list, a detailed account of the professions which require some form of certification (i.e. doctor, lawyer, psychiatrist, etc.).
-If planning to work in Sweden and your profession appears on this list, check with the respective regulatory agency listed to find out what certification you need, or whether or not the certification you already have is acceptable.
+Sweden also publishes a regulatory list, a detailed account of professions which require some form of certification (such as doctors, lawyers and psychiatrists).
+If someone plans to work in Sweden and their profession appears on this list, they should check with the relevant listed regulatory agency to find out which certifications are needed, or whether or not the certification they already have is acceptable.